WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

 - **Anemometer calibrations get changed.** This can put a step in a turbine's wind-speed-to-power relationship that has nothing to do with yaw.
 At least one turbine here has one.
-- **Turbines genuinely see different wind.** Complex terrain, varying hub heights;
+- **Turbines might genuinely see different wind.** Complex terrain, varying hub heights;
-  persistent 10–15% offsets between turbines are real, not errors to remove.
+  persistent 10–15% offsets between turbines might be real.
 - **Labels are smoothed.** The daily series behaves like a rolling estimate and drifts for about a week before each visible step.
 Those days are not scored.
 - **The obvious method does not work out of the box.** An OpenOA-style